Zendro-dev/Zendro-dev.github.io/api_graphql.md

 ```

 #### Pagination argument
 The pagination argument is generic for all data model and the purpose of this argument is to control the maximum number of records that can be retrieved.
+Due to efficiency, especially in the realm of big data, the pagination argument is required by the graphql schema.
 The name for the argument is `pagination` and it is an object which contains the number of records to retrieve and the offset from where to start counting the records.
+Zendro provides two different types of pagination.
+Standard limit-offset based and cursor-based pagination.
+See Section "Pagination types" [here](setup_data_scheme.md#pagination_types) for more details.

+**Limit-Offset**
 attribute | Type  | Description
 ------ | ------- | --------
 limit | Integer | Number of records to retrieve
 offset | Integer | Starting point for retrieving records

+`limit` is a mandatory argument, offset is optional.

 EXAMPLE: Considering the `Record` data model for retrieving the second 10 records, the proper query to perform this action would be:
 ```